 So what can foreign activists—as well as locals who oppose female genital cutting—do to curb the practice?
 For starters, Bettina Shell-Duncan, an anthropology professor at the University of Washington who has been studying the practice in many countries for years, suggests using the term “cutting” rather than “mutilation,” which sounds derogatory and can complicate conversations with those who practice FGC.

-She also challenges some common misconceptions around FGC, like the belief that it is forced on women by men.
+She also challenges some common misconceptions around FGC, such as the belief that it is forced on women by men.
 In fact, elderly women often do the most to perpetuate the custom.
 I thought African girls were held down and butchered against their will, but some of them voluntarily and joyfully partake in the ritual.
 I thought communities would surely abandon the practice once they learned of its negative health consequences.
-And yet, in Shell-Duncan's experience, most people who practice FGC recognize its costs—they just think the benefits outweigh them.
+And yet, in Shell-Duncan’s experience, most people who practice FGC recognize its costs—they just think the benefits outweigh them.

 Shell-Duncan recently joined a five-year research project, led by the Population Council, whose goal is reducing female genital cutting by at least 30 percent across 10 countries over five years.
 I spoke with her about how activists, policymakers, and everyday people can better understand FGC so that they can avoid alienating the communities they aim to help.